sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolflite_build.md

 # direswitch

-This script is used to creat a link between different setups and a common direwolf.conf file.
+This script is used to create a link between different setups and a common direwolf.conf file.
 This is especially useful if you are running direwolf as a service (see below) such that you can choose the startup after the next boot.

 As a worked example, I usually run the unit just as a (direwolf.conf.tnc) TNC that I can connect to SARTrack or other software (YAAC - Yet Another APRS Client) It doesn't beacon itself.
 Then I may set it as a fixed position beacon (direwolf.conf.pbeacon) for a while.
 Later I may use it as a tracker (direwolf.conf.gbeacon) or as a digipeater (direwolf.conf.digi)

+## Sample Configurations

 ```shell
 direconfig
 ```

-Sample here
+Configuration examples

 Note the format for lat and lon